 1970-1979 Baseball Cards

-In addition to the abundance of key rookie cards, condition is also a factor in determining value.
+In addition to the abundance of key rookie cards, the condition is also a factor in determining value.
 Some sets hold up better than others.
-And then there’s 1971 Topps – easily one of the most condition sensitive sets in the history of the hobby.
+And then there’s 1971 Topps, which is easily one of the most condition-sensitive sets in the history of the hobby.
 Although the black borders look great, they don’t hold up well.
 This has led to big premiums for cards that have sharp corners and edges.
-Another factor which contributes to the value of 1970′s baseball cards is that up until 1974, Topps issued several different series over the course of a season.
+Another factor that contributes to the value of 1970s baseball cards is that up until 1974, Topps issued several different series over the course of a season.
 This led to many short prints that carry a premium still today.

 1970 Kellogg’s Baseball Cards

-An oddball classic, 1970 Kellogg’s Baseball was the first full baseball card set from the cereal maker.
-Still popular today, the cards have a distinct 3-D look.
-The 75-card checklist includes Willie Mays, Roberto Clemente and a second-year Reggie Jackson.
+An oddball classic, 1970 Kellogg’s Baseball was the first complete baseball card set from the cereal maker.
+The checklist includes Willie Mays, Roberto Clemente and a second-year Reggie Jackson.

 1970 Topps Baseball Cards